DinooSaaw/URLShorter/README.md

 `GET /api/shorten?url=<your long url>`: Create a new shortened URL for the given long URL.

+`GET /api/auth?clientId=<clientId>`: Create a new auth token for the given clientId.

 `GET /<short code>`: Redirect to the original long URL corresponding to the given short code.

+`DEL /<short code>`: Delete a shorten url authorization header with valid auth token must be added.